ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-techpreview.md

 #### Differences between Calico and NSX

 Calico is a Tigera open source project and is primarily maintained by the Tigera team.
-It is delivered as a CNI that enables networking and security for orchestration systems like Kubernetes, which both ICP and IKS use.
+It is delivered as a CNI that enables networking and security for orchestration systems like Kubernetes, which both {{site.data.keyword.icpfull_notm}} and {{site.data.keyword.containerlong_notm}} use.

 Calico creates and manages a flat Layer 3 network, assigning each workload a fully routable IP address.
 Workloads can communicate without IP encapsulation or network address translation for bare metal performance, easier troubleshooting, and better interoperability.
 In environments that require an overlay, Calico uses IP-in-IP tunneling or can work with other overlay networking such as Flannel.
 There is an open source project that is called Canel, which is an effort to provide Calico and Flannel installation at the same time and provide out of the box VXLAN networking, while also allowing you take advantage of policy isolation with Calico policies.

 Calico is made up of several interdependent components that provide endpoint communication, security, routing, and plug-in integration with Kubernetes.
 This is all done through command line and configuration file thus making it difficult to provide consistent networking and security policies across a hybrid environment.
 For more details on the Calico components, see the [Project Calico](https://www.projectcalico.org/) documentation.

-NSX-T is a stand-alone solution for vCenter and vSphere environments, it also supports KVM, public cloud, containers, and can be integrated into frameworks like IKS and ICP, Redhat OpenShift, Pivotal, and others.
+NSX-T is a stand-alone solution for vCenter and vSphere environments, it also supports KVM, public cloud, containers, and can be integrated into frameworks like {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.icpfull_notm}}, Redhat OpenShift, Pivotal, and others.
 This gives you the ability to manage your SDN across multiple hypervisors, containers, and cloud.
 NSX-T operates at Layers 2, 3, and 4 and provides functions at each layer.

 NSX-T allows network and security policy management across a vm and container environment in an easy to understand web interface.